bovender/dora_web_upgrader/README.md

 Finished in 0.180743s, 33.1962 runs/s, 94.0560 assertions/s.
 6 runs, 17 assertions, 0 failures, 0 errors, 0 skips
 ```

+Note that with recent versions of docker compose, the `.env` file is no longer
+read from the current working directory, but from the directory where the
+`docker-compose.yml` file resides.
+Therefore, you must add the `--env-file`
+option.

 (There are several containers included in the `docker-compose.yml` file that
 are not needed to test DoraWebUpgrader, but are part of [dora].)